eyereasoner/Notation3-By-Example/examples/sharcs-odrl/README.md

 _:e_sk_13_1 <urn:odrl-compiler:is> <urn:odrl-compiler:Satisfied>.
 ```

 As experiment, change some fields in the `data.ttl` (e.g. change  `ex:login` into `ex:bob`) and check that the access will not be granted.
-Or, change the date in `date.ttl` into the past to see the constraints fail.